fabaff/nix-security-box/README.md

 ## Usage

-Make the repo available on your machine and include the category you want in `/etc/nixos/configuration.nix`.
+Make the repo available on your machine and include the category/files you want in `/etc/nixos/configuration.nix`.
+See "[imports](https://fabaff.github.io/nix-security-box/imports)" for all available categories.

 ```nix
 { config, pkgs, ... }: